Paging in MAUI DataGrid (SfDataGrid)

 }

-In on-demand paging, you should not assign a value to the Source property.
-Additionally, you have to define an integer value for the PageCount property to generate the required numeric buttons in the view.
+Note: In on-demand paging, you should not assign a value to the Source property.
+Instead, set the PageCount property to the total number of pages needed to display all data.
+This generates the required numeric buttons in the view.
+For example, if you have 1000 items and a page size of 15, set PageCount to 67.

 When using OnDemandPaging, SfDataPager.PagedSource loads only the current page data.
-Upon navigation to another page, OnDemandLoading event is fired which loads another set of data, but maintains the previous page data also.
-When you navigate to the previous page again, OnDemandLoading event is not fired, and the required data maintained in the cache is loaded.
-However, for further performance enhancement if you do not want to maintain the previous page data, call Syncfusion.Data.PagedCollectionView.ResetCache() in the OnDemandLoading event.
-ResetCache method call resets the cache except the current page.
+Upon navigation to another page, OnDemandLoading event is fired which loads another set of data, but maintains the previous page data in cache.
+When you navigate to the previous page again, OnDemandLoading event is not fired, and the cached data is loaded directly.

 To use ResetCache method, follow the code example: